whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 fields in a row will be separated on commas, and header=TRUE, which means it is expecting the first row of the file to contain names for each column.
-The first file we will work with is the one named ‘inflammation\_data.csv’.
+The first file we will work with is the one named 'inflammation\_data.csv'.
 If we inspect this file in Excel or a text editor (by opening it directly from its location on your computer) we see there are no column names, just a large set of numerical values.
 Therefore, we need to explicitly include the header argument in our command, changing it to FALSE to over-ride the default behaviour of the function.
-This is an example of how arguments modify a function’s precise behaviour, rather than requiring two separate functions to exist for files with/without header rows.
+This is an example of how arguments modify a function's precise behaviour, rather than requiring two separate functions to exist for files with/without header rows.

     inf.data <- read.csv("inflammation_data.csv", header=FALSE)

-*Note: if you see an error message similar to ‘No such file or directory’ when trying to read in a file, it is likely that either (i) the file is not located in the current working directory; (ii) there is one (or more) typos in the filename.*
+*Note: if you see an error message similar to 'No such file or directory' when trying to read in a file, it is likely that either (i) the file is not located in the current working directory; (ii) there is one (or more) typos in the filename.*